riddlework/csc-345-project-1/README.md

 ## Subset Sum Problem
 The [subset sum problem](https://en.wikipedia.org/wiki/Subset_sum_problem#Simple_1/2-approximation) is a special case of the 0-1 knapsack problem.
-Given a set of integers A and a target sum c, it asks us to find a subset of A that sums to c.
-This problem is necessarily NP-hard, but if we let A be superincreasing it becomes solvable in polynomial time using a greedy algorithm.
-A set is superincreasing, it means that for every element x in A, x is greater than the sum of all elements less than x.
+Given a set of integers $A$ and a target sum $c$, it asks us to find a subset of $A$ that sums to $c$.
+This problem is necessarily NP-hard, but if we let $A$ be superincreasing it becomes solvable in polynomial time using a greedy algorithm.
+A set is superincreasing, it means that
+$\forall{x} \in A$, $x$ is greater than the sum of all elements less than $x$.
 For example, the set of all powers of two is a superincreasing set.

 This project implements two approximation algorithms for the subset sum problem.